yevheniiairapetian/myFlix-Angular-client/README.md

 ## Views & Features:
 ### Welcome view
-Allows users to log in with a username and password Uses user-friendly modals to show information
+- Allows users to log in with a username and password _ Uses user-friendly modals to show information
-Allows new users to register (username, password, email, date of birth) Uses user-friendly modals to show information
+_ Allows new users to register (username, password, email, date of birth)
 ### Main view
-Returns ALL movies
+- Returns ALL movies
-Ability to click on buttons to see more information about the movie's director, description, release year, rating Ability to log out
+- Ability to click on buttons to see more information about the movie's director, description, release year, rating
+- Ability to log out
-Ability to navigate to Profile view
+- Ability to navigate to Profile view
-Ability to add a movie to favorites/delete a movie from favorites
+- Ability to add a movie to favorites/delete a movie from favorites

 ### Profile view
-Displays user registration details
+- Displays user registration details
-Allows users to update their info (username, password, email, date of birth) Allows existing users to deregister
+- Allows users to update their info (username, password, email, date of birth)
+- Allows existing users to deregister

 ## Project Dependencies
 - Angular v16 as a frontend library